freedomofpress/securedrop/docs/client.rst

 If you'd like to chat with other developers working on the client drop into our `Gitter chat channel for the project <https://gitter.im/freedomofpress/securedrop>`_.

-Every week day at 10am (Pacific Time) we take part in a public daily stand-up, usually via a `meeting on Jitsi <https://meet.jit.si/QuickWizardsDanceHigh>`_ (although the details of each daily meeting are published on the Gitter channel five minutes before the start of the meeting).
+Every non-public holiday week day at 10am (Pacific Time) we take part in a public daily stand-up, usually via a `meeting on Jitsi <https://meet.jit.si/QuickWizardsDanceHigh>`_ (although the details of each daily meeting are published on the Gitter channel five minutes before the start of the meeting).
 All are welcome to contribute.